seandoprep/Satellite_Segmentation/README.md

 ## Dataset
 ### Data Format
 - Currently, this code can handle ENVI, Tiff, Tif, NetCDF type Satellite images.
 - Data should be large original satellite image without cutting.
-Built-in algorithm will divide Large original images into 256 width, height images.
+Built-in algorithm will divide original images into 256 width, height images.
 - original nc data needs for extracting lat/lon information.
 - For visualizing train process, you should modify band_names variable in visualize.py as your need
 - Using all of the huge satellite data can lead to a data distribution imbalance problem.